Sandy Denny: Death

 Linda Thompson would later note that Denny "really started going downhill in 1976" and demonstrated increasing levels of both manic and depressive behaviour.
-Depression, mood swings and the unraveling of her "tumultuous" marriage to Trevor Lucas, heightened her drug and alcohol abuse, in the midst of which she learned that she was pregnant.
+Depression, mood swings and the unravelling of her "tumultuous" marriage to Trevor Lucas heightened her drug (including alcohol) abuse, in the midst of which she learned that she was pregnant.
 Her daughter, Georgia, was born prematurely in July 1977.
 Much like her moods, Denny's interest towards her daughter appeared to oscillate between obsessive and unconcerned; friends recalled both frantic, middle-of-the-night phone calls about teething, as well as Denny "crashing the car and leaving the baby in the pub and all sorts of stuff".

-Friends would later note that Denny had a history of purposely throwing herself off bar stools and down flights of stairs, presumably as a humorous pratfall in the manner of Peter Sellers’ Inspector Clouseau character.
+Friends would note that Denny had a history of purposely throwing herself off bar stools and down flights of stairs, presumably as a humorous pratfall in the manner of Peter Sellers’ Inspector Clouseau character.
 Several remembered this behaviour as "Sandy's party trick", while Dave Pegg's wife Chris stated, "She certainly did it in my house and it could be a very dramatic gesture, like self-harming.
 She could do it without hurting herself usually but I had a feeling there would be one time too many."
 Those who knew Denny said that her increasing level of alcohol abuse in the last years of her life led to an increasing number of falls (both accidental and deliberate), resulting in a growing number of injuries.

 In late March 1978, while on holiday with her parents and baby Georgia in Cornwall, Denny was injured when she fell down a staircase and hit her head on concrete.
 Following the incident, she suffered from intense headaches; a doctor prescribed her the painkiller dextropropoxyphene, a drug known to have fatal side effects when mixed with alcohol.
 On 1 April, several days after the fall in Cornwall, Denny performed a charity concert at Byfield.
 The final song she performed was "Who Knows Where the Time Goes?"